Akihiro120/Akihiro120/ReadMe.md

 - 👾I'm interested in Graphics Programming
 - 💡I'm currently learning how to program in Assembly
 - ✨I can program in C/C++ and Rust
-- 🕰️I've been programming for 10 years now
+- 🕰️Been programming for over 10 years